Nettlestone & Seaview Parish Council

 a. to formulate and deliver an annual community plan agreed at the AGM

-b. to undertake projects and events offering support to others with theirs in order to maximise funding for the area and achieve the community plan
+b. to undertake projects and events offering support to others in order to maximise funding for the area and achieve the community plan

 c. to involve and support other organisations, bodies and businesses when necessary to achieve the aim and objectives whilst avoiding duplication